V & W Class destroyers played a vital part in evacuating the

 joined in, leaving the cruiser to continue her way to Dunkirk.
 When we

-arrived there things were rather hectic, and I believe that all the
+arrived things were rather hectic, and I believe that all the

-destroyers had been ordered to return to harbour during that afternoon.
+destroyers had been ordered to return to harbour that afternoon.

-didn't make sense to return without taking on as many as we could.
-So
+didn't make sense to return without taking aboard as many as we could.
+We continued to Dunkirk harbour and pulled away with our precious human cargo wat about

 We immediately came under attack from Stuka dive bombers, they were a